 Study unveils 14 possible I-65 and I-70 improvements within I-465 loop

-INDIANAPOLIS (WISH) — Transportation planning study ProPEL Indy revealed 14 possible solutions to improve I-65 and I-70 within the I-465 Indy loop.
+INDIANAPOLIS (WISH) — Transportation planning study ProPEL Indy revealed 14 possible solutions to improve I-65 and I-70 within the I-465 Indy loop over the next few decades.

 After over 1,400 comments from commuters and input from state, local and federal agencies, the group identified 24 potential ideas.
-After a detailed evaluation, they are moving forward with 14 of them as they narrow down their construction plan.
+A detailed evaluation of each solution led to narrowing the plan to include 14 ideas.

-The 14 ideas range from adding a bridge, creating a recessed roadway and adding several travel lanes.
+The 14 possible development plans range from adding a bridge, creating a recessed roadway and adding several travel lanes.
 For a full list of the 14, click here.

-The ideas met one or more needs the study identified and aren’t yet linked to specific areas on I-65 or I-70 within the loop.
+The ideas met one or more of four needs the study identified and aren’t yet linked to specific areas on I-65 or I-70 within the loop.

 “With further analysis, it will become more detailed,” Indiana Department of Transportation Strategic Communications Director Natalie Garrett said.
 “We’ll be applying those to specific locations, providing more information, what things could look like going forward.”

-10 of the ideas submitted by drivers were ruled out due to possible fatal flaws, meaning they could create safety problems or cost far more than other options on the table.
+10 of the ideas submitted by drivers were ruled out due to possible fatal flaws, meaning they could create safety problems or cost far more than other options on the table, among other negative impacts.

 The public can now weigh in on the 14 ideas that still stand.